Skip to main content

 Configuring the Persistence Directory

-You can specify a custom persistence directory for each database resource in your configuration file:
+You can specify a custom persistence directory in your database configuration:

 db_id: "YOUR_APP_ID"